IlyaTsyganov/DOOMEternalSpeedrunMod/README.md

 # DOOMEternalSpeedrunMod
-DOOM Eternal speedrun modification which removes annoying (for speedrunning) stuff
+DOOM Eternal modification which removes annoying (for speedrunning) stuff